BlueStoneQ/react-frame/README.md

 # acg-box
 A frame for React with webpack.
-It provides React + Redux + React-router-dom + ES6 + HRM + mobile synchronization.
+It provides React + mobx + React-router-dom + ES6 + HRM + mobile synchronization.
 And it will grow up and publish to the npm.

 # 命令行